 To be able to join the Dutch Challenge 1 course, you need to have already developed a well-rounded basic vocabulary: you can describe what you see, go to the cinema, hold a telephone conversation, and read a simple letter from a public body.
 You can communicate clearly while performing simple and routine tasks that require a direct exchange of information on familiar and routine matters.
-You can describe aspects of your background, immediate environment, and satisfy your immediate needs in simple terms.
+You can describe aspects of your background, and immediate environment, and satisfy your immediate needs in simple terms.
 Grammatical proficiency: you are starting to use subordinate phrases.

 After completing Dutch Challenge 1 you are able to …

-• have personal email contact in Dutch
+• have a personal email contact in Dutch

 • book a holiday (hotel, apartment, plane tickets, etc.)